gbif/hp-swissnatcoll/en/dagi-error-messages.md

 | --------------------------- | ----------- |
 | _scientificName_ = "Gen. sp." | This value means that the specimen can't be identified.
 Therefore, the GBIF API can't be completed, leaving the _kingdom_ attribute empty.
 In this state, this record can't be published |

+## The publication failed

+You can see if a publication failed in the **Records tab of a dataset page**.
+The Publication status icon of a record line is red and displays **❌Failed**

+- Publication failure might be caused by the unavailability of the services on the GBIF side.
+The partial outage can last for a few minutes to a few days.

+1. Please kindly wait for a few hours or days.
+2. Check the Publication status of your records
+3. If after a few days, the status is still **❌Failed**, you can attempt a new publication and click on **Publish**.
+4. If after a few hours, the status is still **❌Failed**, please contact us so we can help you identify where the issue is.

 {% include back-to-top.html %}